 FATCA was implemented on 1 July 2014 with the principle objective to ensure income and assets held by United States (US) persons are reported to the IRS (Internal Revenue Services, the US Tax Authority).
 It puts obligations on Financial Institutions, such as The State Bank of India, to identify and report certain information to HM Revenue and Customs ("HMRC") on account holders who are US persons.

 CDOT was also implemented on 1 July 2014 and the rules are very similar to FATCA.
 Under CDOT, State Bank of India will need to identify account holders who are residents of the Crown Dependencies (Guernsey, Isle of Man and Jersey) and Gibraltar, and Overseas Territories.
-State Bank of India will be required to report certain information on any of these account holders to HMRC.
+State Bank of India (UK) Limited will be required to report certain information on any of these account holders to HMRC.

 CRS is also similar to FATCA but will be implemented from 1 January 2016.
-CRS requires State Bank of India to report certain information on tax residents of a larger number of countries to HMRC.
+CRS requires State Bank of India (UK) Limited to report certain information on tax residents of a larger number of countries to HMRC.
 CRS aims to standardise an approach to reporting information on financial accounts and to date 74 countries have agreed to report information on this basis with many more countries expected to follow.

 3. What is the impact of the Tax Regulations?